dazuaz/git-smart-commits/README.md

 - "Missing OPENAI_API_KEY": export your API key before running `git-smart-commit`
 - Empty diff: make sure you have local changes before invoking the command
 - API errors: check connectivity and confirm the model name is valid for your key
+- `Failed to parse LLM response as JSON`: this only affects `--split`; try the default squash mode or rerun with `--debug` to capture details